-- Shine, a specialty gift and oncology services store located at SCCA House in South Lake Union that specializes in compression garments for lymphedema.
+- Shine, a specialty gift and oncology services store located at South Lake Union House (formerly SCCA House) that specializes in compression garments for lymphedema.

-- New surgical options that may help to make the most severe lymphedema symptoms easier to manage.
+- New surgical options that may help to prevent lymphedema or make the most serious lymphedema symptoms easier to manage.

-Patients who have been diagnosed with breast cancer and come to SCCA’s multidisciplinary Breast Cancer Specialty Center have baseline arm circumferential measurements taken prior to treatment to better assess for any early signs of lymphedema.
+Patients who have been diagnosed with breast cancer and come to Fred Hutch’s multidisciplinary Breast Cancer Specialty Center have baseline arm circumferential measurements taken prior to treatment to better assess for any early signs of lymphedema.
 They are then followed routinely for the first two years after surgery.

-At Seattle Cancer Care Alliance, Physical Therapists work as part of the care team with a patient's doctors, nurses and other specialists.
-Patients who have secondary lymphedema can be seen at the SCCA clinic by one of our Certified Lymphedema Therapists.
+At Fred Hutch, Physical Therapists work as part of the care team with a patient's doctors, nurses and other specialists.
+Patients who have secondary lymphedema can be seen at the Fred Hutch clinic by one of our Certified Lymphedema Therapists.